qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 # DZ60

 My second keyboard edit.
 A multi-layer ANSI-60 with layers and function shift on each layer.
-Changes from the default keymap include moving RESET, and a prefered arangement for the cusor block of keys.
+Changes from the default key-map include moving RESET, and a preferred arrangement for the cursor block of keys.
 The function key was exchanged with the right control key to get it.
-This makes the layout of the right modifiers left to rignt be alt/win/control/Fn.
+This makes the layout of the right modifiers left to right be alt/win/control/Fn.

 ## Right Windows is Application Context Menu Instead
 The right Windows key is for getting the application context menu.
 The right Windows GUI key is not often used.
-It is available on the macroboard shift layer for completeness.
+It is available on the macro-board shift layer for completeness.

 ## Common to All Fn Layers
 * If on an Fn layer a switch is not necessary so the following keys become themselves.
 * Left control is ANSI layer select.
 Basic conformist ANSI.
-* Left win is macroboard layer select.
+* Left win is macro-board layer select.
 * Left alt is navigation layer select.
 You MUST be in this mode for **BQN**.

 ## ANSI Layer